| LEARNING DIALOGUE How managers and others can talk through their differences

 it.
 We simply acknowledge and observe our thoughts and feelings

+as they arise without being compelled to act on them."
 At companies such as Intel, Ford, Boeing, and Shell Oil, managers

 are practicing dialogue to help manage their organizational knowledge.